WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 These do not have to be tied with partition key, but can, you can have GSI HASH and Partition key.
 They work _outside the buckets_.
 Global secondary indexes are **stored on their own partitions** (separate from the table).

+##### WCU and GSIs

+While the GSI enable you to create elaborate and powerful querying patterns, they also can cause issues in regarding to throttling and WCU / RCU consumption.

+With the RCU case, please remember that querying given GSI consumes a sum RCU in terms of all projected attribute sizes across all of the items returned.
+This usually is not a problem, but I've noticed that engineers often overlook this property of the GSI.

+The RCU case is similar to the RCU one.
+The total provisioned throughput cost of a write consists of the sum of write capacity units consumed by writing to the base table nad those consumed by updating the global secondary index.
+Imagine having 10 GSIs and writing an item that touches only half of them.
+You will be paying a lot more for a single write that you would have if the GSI were not there.
+This argument alone should makes us question each and every new GSI we plan to add, especially in the single table environment.

+##### Considerations for not creating GSIs

+You might decide to skip on creating a GSI and instead choose to use `Scan` API to perform ad-hoc querying.
+I would say this is a good pattern if you are certain that the cost of having those GSIs, and their influence on RCU / WCU consumption, would incur a non-trivial increase to your overall cost.

+A blog post on this topic https://roger20federer.medium.com/dynamodb-when-to-not-use-query-and-use-scan-61e4ab90c1df

 #### Sort Key

 Sort key enables _rich query capabilities_. **If you provided sort key (also called range key) your partition key (hash key) does not have to be unique**.